yukijx/swipe/README.md

    npm install
    ```
 2. Install ['Android Studio'](https://developer.android.com/studio)
-3. Make sure you have the correct SDK [INSERT PHOTO] on Android Studio
+3. Make sure you have the correct SDK on Android Studio
-4. Start the emulator [INSERT PHOTO]
+4. Start the emulator
 5. Start the app
    ```bash
     npm run start